angellips/angellips.github.io/submissions.md

 * Artist payment process functions the same as stated in the Distribution/Payment section.
 <br>

-**Concept 1 - Submissions: A Collection of Multiple Colors Interpreted by Various Artists for Indeterminate Periods of Time (2021(2))**
+### Concept 1 - Submissions: A Collection of Multiple Colors Interpreted by Various Artists for Indeterminate Periods of Time (2021(2)):

 **Purpose/Intent**: